snhskale/E-adapt/README.md

 # e-Adapt: Predicting Student Adaptability in Online Learning

 This project uses machine learning to predict student adaptability levels in online education environments.
-It includes data analysis, model training (CatBoost), and a simple application to demonstrate predictions.
+It includes data analysis, model training (XGBoost), and a simple application to demonstrate predictions.

 ---